will-sauer/bradfieldcs-arch/README.md

 * An Overview of C, the Portable Assembly Language
 * Lab: C Programming and Reverse Engineering
 * The Memory Hierarchy

+_Note: I used C through the course for no reason other than the practice; was not based on any technical considerations_